alumae/kaldi-offline-transcriber/README.md

   * `.trs` -- XML file in Transcriber (http://trans.sourceforge.net) format, with speakers information, sentence start and end times
   * `.ctm` -- CTM file in NIST format -- contains timing information for each recognized word
-  * `.with-compounds.ctm` -- same as `.ctm`, but compound words are concanated using the '+' character
+  * `.with-compounds.ctm` -- same as `.ctm`, but compound words are concatenated using the '+' character
   * `.sbv` -- subtitle file format, can be used for adding subtitles to YouTube videos

 For example, to create a subtitle file, run

-    make build/output/intervjuu201306211256.txt
+    make build/output/intervjuu201306211256.sbv

 Note that generating files in different formats doesn't add any runtime complexity, since all the different output files are generated from the same internal representation.